WayScience/CytoSnake/docs/tutorial.rst

 -  `_aggregate`: Refers to the aggregated dataset.
 Single cell dataset (your inputs) are aggregated into the “well” level.

--  `_agumented`: Agumented datasets contains metadata infromation in a per well level.
-For example, types of metadata can be: well postiion, treatments, controls, etc
+-  `_augmented`: A datasets contains metadata information in a per well level.
+For example, types of metadata can be: well position, treatments, controls, etc

 -  `_feature_select`: contains the selected morphological features that will be used to generate consensus profiles